 This is a question you will face many times from family and friends.
 And of course you ask yourself the same question as you think about trying to get a job someday.
 This article, What do Philosophers do, will offer some encouragement that studying in the Humanities has real value when it comes to finding meaningful work.

 Humanities offers several majors, minors, and certificates.
 Program Directors, faculty, and your undergraduate advisor will be happy to discuss careers with you, and share information about companies that hire our majors, as well as about our alumni and their professional lives.
-It’s also wise to take the “MyPlan”inventory offered by Career Services.
+You can also make an appointment with a Career Services coach to explore your interests and career options.

 Talk to your advisor about the classes that are required for your major at Michigan Tech.
 She can help you understand how your transfer courses might apply.
 Also, it is important that you get in touch with Transfer Services.
 They have a helpful Transfer Equivalency Link that will let you know how commonly-transferred courses will apply here at Michigan Tech.

-Schedule a meeting with the advisor of the new degree, then complete a “change of curriculum” form with the new advisor–he or she needs to sign this.
-Some Humanities majors require additional material (a writing sample, a minimum GPA, etc.).
-The advisor will let you know if there are additional steps.
+Schedule a meeting with the advisor of the new degree to discuss degree requirements.
+Then request the change using the curriculum change portlet.
 It is also a courtesy to contact your former advisor so he or she knows you’ve changed plans.

 Flow charts for degrees in Humanities do not exist.
 One of the benefits of a Humanities major is the flexibility and choice you have in scheduling your courses and structuring your degree.
 A sampling of courses for the different majors is available on the Humanities website under the “undergraduate” tab.
 A full list of requirements may be found on the College of Arts and Science’s degree audits page.
 The best way to make sure you are completing the requirements for your major is to meet regularly with your advisor and to use your My Michigan Tech portal to access DARS (Degree Audit Reporting System) for your personalized audit report.